-- Enjoy the benefits of living in one of Europe’s most vibrant (and comparatively affordable) capital cities: visit Madrid´s world-famous museums (must-sees for Art History students), experience its fabulous nightlife, explore its unique neighborhoods.
+- Enjoy the benefits of living in one of Europe’s most vibrant (and comparatively affordable) capital cities: visit its world-famous museums (must-sees for Art History students), experience its fabulous nightlife, explore its unique neighborhoods.

-- Immerse yourself in Spanish culture: visit newly refurbished food markets and sample its delicious cuisine, join the language partner exchange program at the university, or volunteer at a local school.
+- Immerse yourself in Spanish culture: visit traditional food markets and sample its delicious cuisine, join the language partner exchange program at the university, or volunteer at a local school.

 - Take advantage of Madrid´s “Río”—an area where you can play sports or go for a walk.

 - Explore lovely Retiro park or the Sunday flea market, El Rastro.

 - The USAC Resident Director and staff are present on-site full-time to welcome and support you during your term abroad.